-Honest Company cofounder Christopher Gavigan has a new, and newly funded, CBD startup called Prima
+Honest Company co-founder Christopher Gavigan has a new, and newly funded, CBD startup called Prima

 Prima also plans to introduce ingestible products, including a soft gel and mix-in powdered blends that can be used to pour into coffee or tea or water.
 One will be focused on immunity, another on sleep, another on energy.

-None of these products is available for sale today, it’s worth noting.
+None of these products are available for sale today, it’s worth noting.
 Prima isn’t even sure yet of its packaging, though it sounds like a thicker card stock will be involved.

 It’s easy to understand why they are already buying in.
 Broadly speaking, Prima has a good story as a science-driven plant wellness company that’s championing the strong therapeutic potential of hemp CBD, even if the jury is still out on whether that potential is real or imagined.
-Given that there is no go-to brand quite yet, it’s timing actually looks impeccable on this front.
+Given that there is no go-to brand quite yet, its timing actually looks impeccable on this front.

 Prima is also registered as a public benefit corporation, which means in addition to its corporate goal of maximizing profit for shareholders, its charter commits the company to spending some of its profits or resources (or both) in support of a specific public benefit.
 In Prima’s case, that will be invested in cannabis-related research initiatives.
 Consumers might like this, too.

 Yet Gavigan himself may be the company’s best weapon.
 Having spent much of his career selling natural and “green” products, he understands toxic and questionable ingredients.
 He also says he loves “very nascent, stigmatized markets” and is well aware of the standards that users expect of them, particularly when the end product is more costly.
-The Honest Company has fought numerous battles over the years, owing to its marketing, getting sued over its sunscreen (which it later reformulated), its baby formula (the company fought back and a court ruled in its favor), and its laundry detergent and dish soap (it settled a class action lawsuit that claimed it misled buyers about their ingredients) .
+The Honest Company has fought numerous battles over the years, owing to its marketing, getting sued over its sunscreen (which it later reformulated), its baby formula (the company fought back and a court ruled in its favor) and its laundry detergent and dish soap (it settled a class action lawsuit that claimed it misled buyers about their ingredients).

 He also knows how to talk to consumers looking to make better choices on behalf of themselves.